songxou0909/AmyloidModifier/README.md

 5. **Rename Chains:** Click **Rename Chains** to standardize your nomenclature from the center outwards.
 6. **Evaluate:** Click **Re-evaluate β-sheet structure** to update the secondary structure headers.
 7. **Export Restraints:** (Optional) Click **Generate Restrain File** to export an ISOLDE `.cxc` script.

+## Disclaimer
+**Trimming** only occurs to chain related entries, e.g., ATOM, HETATM..., chain-unrelated entries such as AUTHOR, REMARKS... will not be modified.
+**Expanding** is purely computed based on the calculated twist or rise of the current loaded model, the generated layers may not be as accurate as other tools that helical-expands based on density maps.

 ## Author
 Songxian Ou, Ruben's Lab